Neural Clamping: Joint Input Perturbation and Temperature Scaling for Neural Network Calibration: Neural Clamping

 \subsection{Joint Input-Output Calibration}

 To realize joint input-output calibration, Neural Clamping appends a learnable universal perturbation $\delta$ at the model input and a learnable temperature scaling parameter $T$ for all classes at the model output.
 In contrast to the convention of output calibration, Neural Clamping introduces the notion of input calibration by applying simple trainable transformations on the data inputs prior to feeding them to the model.
-In our implementation, the input calibration is simply an universal additive perturbation $\delta$.
+In our implementation, the input calibration is simply a universal additive perturbation $\delta$.
 Therefore, Neural Clamping includes temperature scaling as a special case when setting $\delta=0$.

+Modern neural networks often suffer from an overconfident issue, resulting in a lack of well-calibration and low output entropy \citep{guo2017calibration, mukhoti2020calibrating}.
+Calibrating neural networks, a common approach to address the overconfident issue, typically results in increased entropy as a byproduct.
+In the seminal work on neural network calibration by \citet{guo2017calibration}, it is noted that adjusting the temperature parameter to improve calibration aligns with the objective of maximizing the entropy of the output probability distribution under additional constraints.

-Modern neural networks without calibration are known to have an overconfident issue \cite{guo2017calibration, mukhoti2020calibrating} and consequently attain low output entropy.
-As a byproduct, calibration usually causes increased entropy.
-Extending the problem formulation in \cite{guo2017calibration} that uses entropy to study output calibration, we cast the joint input-output calibration problem as a constrained entropy maximization problem evaluated on a calibration set $\{x_i,y_i\}_{i=1}^n$ with an input perturbation $\delta$.
-The objective is to find the best calibrated output $q^*$ that maximizes the entropy of $q^*$ while satisfying the following calibration constraints:
+Building upon this notion, we extend the problem formulation presented in \citet{guo2017calibration}, which utilizes entropy to study output calibration.
+We evaluate this problem on a calibration set $\{\vx_i, y_i\}_{i=1}^n$ with an input perturbation $\bm{\delta}$.
+The objective is to find the best-calibrated output $q^*$ that maximizes the entropy of $q^*$ while satisfying the specified calibration constraints:

-where $\cdot ^\top$ denotes vector transpose, $z_i=f_{\theta}(x_i+\delta)$ is the logits of $x_i+\delta$, $\bm{1}$ is an all-one vector, $\bm{1}^{y_i}$ is an one-hot vector corresponding to the class label $y_i$, and $\log(\cdot)$ is an element-wise log operator.
+where $\cdot ^\top$ denotes vector transpose, $\vz_i=f_{\theta}(\vx_i+\delta)$ is the logit of $\vx_i+\bm{\delta}$, $\bm{1}$ is an all-one vector, $\ve^{(y_i)} $ is an one-hot vector corresponding to the class label $y_i$, and $\log(\cdot)$ is an element-wise log operator.
 The first two constraints guarantee that $q$ is a probability distribution, whereas the third constraint restricts the range of possible distributions, which stipulates that the average true class logit equals to the average weighted logit.

 To motivate the utility of joint input-output calibration, the following lemma formally states that the proposed form of joint input perturbation and temperature scaling in Neural Clamping is the unique solution $q^*$ to the above constrained entropy maximization problem.